Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 Meanwhile, the 2023 model, while offering substantial improvements over its predecessor, has been marred by a number of early complaints.

-At the time of writing, these problems are still being evaluated, so it’s crucial to monitor customer feedback and recall notices if you’re considering purchasing a 2023 Sorento.
+At the time of writing, these problems are still being assessed, so it’s vital to monitor customer feedback and recall notices if you’re considering purchasing a 2023 Sorento.

 Kia Sorento Average Resale Values